If you can perform a thorough analysis of the following, you don’t need us.

 - Economic impact analysis

-- Operating or limited partnership agreement
+- Operating agreement or limited partnership agreement

 - EB-5 loan agreement

-- TEA Designation Letter
+- TEA designation confirmation

-We attempt to determine the following:
+Additionally, determine the following:

 - The EB-5 capital is being used for qualified expenditures related to job creation.